Your rights in law

 The UNCRC explained

-The UNCRC is an international agreement that countries – including Scotland – must obey.
-Its main points are:
+The UNCRC is an international agreement that countries – including Scotland – should obey.
+Its four guiding principles are:

 All the rights guaranteed by the UNCRC must be available to all children and young people without discrimination.